ShaneByrne0963/conversate-dot-com/README.md

   - Users can create posts, upload images and ask questions through the use of polls.
-  - Posts can be customized using a wide selection of styles, allowing the creators to add headings, divide their content into paragraphs, include lists and tables, and add links to other pages.
+  - Posts can be customized using a wide selection of styles, allowing the creators to add headings, divide their content into paragraphs, include lists, and add links to other pages.
 - **To interact with a community that relates to them**
   - Posts can have a category assigned to them.
 Users that are searching for a particular type of post can explore these categories and discover a community